 When I first visited, there were two six-person communal tables running lengthways down the centre of the room.
 On my return, things had changed slightly.
 The rear-most table had been replaced by three two-person tables, while the other had been rotated by 90⁰, making room for a second window-bar under the windows to the left.

 Just be aware that it can be rather hot and sticky upstairs, particularly when the roaster is going, although if you sit by the window, you get the smell of roasting coffee, plus there is an air-conditioning unit at the back.

 On my first visit, I ordered pour-over.
 The barista, after determining whether I wanted a sweet or a fruity coffee, had no hesitation in recommending the Ethiopian single-origin, which was excellent.
 Light, delicate and very drinkable, it disappeared far quicker than my average pour-over!
 On my return, I ordered a two-shot (hot) latte, this being the only choice if you want your espresso in milk.
 Made with the Steps blend, my latte was lovely, rich, and creamy, the coffee and milk complementing each other perfectly, providing a wonderful re-introduction to Tokyo’s speciality coffee scene.

-September 2019: I popped back to Onibus to learn that the roastery moved out at the end of July and that the store is undergoing renovations this month, so I’ll try to come back in November to see what has changed.
+September 2019: I popped back to Onibus to learn that the roastery moved out at the end of July and that the store is undergoing renovations this month, so I’ll try to come back at some point to see what has changed.
 In the meantime, I had a lovely V60 of a Rwandan single-origin.

 You can see what I made of another of Onibus’ branches, the About Life Coffee Brewers stand in Shibuya, which I also visited on my first trip to Japan in 2017 and again on my 2018 trip.
 Since then, I’ve also been to Ratio &C, Onibus’ coffee bar inside a bike shop.